 \subsection{Ablation}

-We run six ablations, modifying various settings, using our \textit{Large} model as a baseline: (i) increase dropout to $0.1$ in hopes of mitigating overfitting to low-resource languages, (ii) decrease sequence length to $512$ as was used in T5, (iii) increase the average noise span length in the pre-training objective to $10$ since we observe fewer characters per token than T5, (iv) adjust language sampling exponent $\alpha$ to \{$0.2$, $0.7$\} as used in MMNMT \citep{arivazhagan2019massively} and mBERT \citep{devlin2018multilingual}, respectively, (v) turn off ``line length filter'' in the mC4 data pipeline, and (vi) supplement mC4 with Wikipedia data\footnote{We use the 2020 Wikipedia data from TensorFlow Datasets, selecting the same languages as mBERT. \url{https://www.tensorflow.org/datasets/catalog/wikipedia}} from 103 languages.
+We run six ablations, modifying various settings, using our \textit{Large} model as a baseline: (i) increase dropout to $0.1$ in hopes of mitigating overfitting on low-resource languages, (ii) decrease sequence length to $512$ (as was used in T5), (iii) increase the average noise span length in the pre-training objective to $10$ since we observe fewer characters per token than T5, (iv) adjust the language sampling exponent $\alpha$ to \{$0.2$, $0.7$\} as used in MMNMT \citep{arivazhagan2019massively} and mBERT \citep{devlin2018multilingual}, respectively, (v) turn off the ``line length filter'' in the mC4 data pipeline, and (vi) supplement mC4 with Wikipedia data\footnote{We use the 2020 Wikipedia data from TensorFlow Datasets, selecting the same languages as mBERT. \url{https://www.tensorflow.org/datasets/catalog/wikipedia}} from 103 languages.

 The effect of these ablations on XNLI zero-shot accuracy is shown in \cref{tbl:xnli_ablation_short}.
 In each case, the average XNLI score is lower than the mT5-Large baseline, justifying our chosen settings.
-The line length filter provides a $+2$ point boost, corroborating the findings of \citet{conneau2019unsupervised} and \citet{raffel2019exploring} that filtering low-quality pages from Common Crawl is valuable.
-Increasing the language sampling exponent $\alpha$ to $0.7$ has the expected effect of improving performance in high-resource languages (e.g.~Russian $81.5 \rightarrow 82.8$) while hurting low-resource languages (e.g.~Swahili $75.4 \rightarrow 70.6$), with the average effect being negative.
-Conversely, lowering $\alpha$ to $0.2$ boosts one tail language slightly (Urdu $73.5 \rightarrow 73.9$), but is harmful elsewhere.
-Detailed per-language metrics on XNLI, as well as the performance of our ablations on zero-shot XQuAD, are provided in \cref{tbl:xnli_ablation} and \cref{tbl:xquad_ablation} (appendix) respectively, showing largely the same trends.
+The line length filter provides a $+2$ point boost, corroborating the findings of \citet{conneau2019unsupervised} and \citet{2020t5} that filtering low-quality pages from Common Crawl is valuable.
+Increasing the language sampling exponent $\alpha$ to $0.7$ has the expected effect of improving performance in high-resource languages (e.g.~Russian $81.5 \rightarrow 82.8$), while hurting low-resource languages (e.g.~Swahili $75.4 \rightarrow 70.6$), with the average effect being negative.
+Conversely, lowering $\alpha$ to $0.2$ boosts one tail language slightly (Urdu $73.5 \rightarrow 73.9$) but is harmful elsewhere.
+Detailed per-language metrics on XNLI and the results of our ablations on zero-shot XQuAD are provided in the appendix, showing similar trends.